vaaniGO/Python/README.md

 This is a generalised repo for various projects using python.
 Some work I'm doing right now includes data-driven research on correlation between natural disasters in the USA and agro-commodity prices.
-I've also done some work on fastapi.
+I've also done some work on fastapi, sqlmodel, and some data analysis work on a loan approval dataset from kaggle.